80% 1911 for under $400 build adventure

 Around the same time that I was looking for this frame, I was working on our 80% Arms AR15 jig video.
 I happen to find the blemished 80% Tactical Machining 1911 frame that I was looking for along with my 80% AR lower at the same place (www.righttobear.com).
 Even better than finding the 1911 frame that I wanted to use, it was cheaper by just over $20!

 That left me with, well everything else to purchase.
 I came across a deal from Sarco for a 1911 build kit for about $265.
-I did a little searching on people using this for their build and found mixed reviews.
-I bought it figuring if nothing else, I would have a slide and barrel.
+After doing some searching, I found mixed reviews.
+However, I decided to continue with my purchase anyway.

 When it came time to build this frame, I quickly ran into problems.
 I know that this is a blemished frame, but it was looking more like a frame the failed quality control for more than blemishes.